Ubuntu-Solutions-Engineering/openstack-installer/docs/using-juju-in-openstack.guide.rst

-Using Juju in Openstack
+Using Juju in OpenStack
 =======================

-Once the Openstack cloud has been deployed there are only a couple of steps to enable juju to deploy charms into the private cloud.
+Once the OpenStack cloud has been deployed there are only a couple of steps to enable juju to deploy charms into the private cloud.

 .. note::